Help Your Dog Live Longer

 bird cages, rabbit hutches, and other fixed enclosures and ensure the pet door and windows are closed

-• Make sure that your boundary fences and gates are secure and that your pet cannot readily escape
+and locked. - Make sure that your boundary fences and gates are secure and that your pet cannot readily escape

-• Ensure that your pet wears identification, particularly a microchip.
+through them or over them. - Ensure that your pet wears identification, particularly a microchip.
 In the unfortunate event that your pet

 should escape from your property, it will run blindly away without regard to where it is going.
 When it